nais/doc/docs/services/cdn/how-to/spa-deploy.md

 ### Custom ingress

-If you have your own domain that you want to host your SPA on, you need to supply the action with `ingressClass` and `cluster`.
+If you have your own domain that you want to host your SPA on, you need to supply the action with `ingressClass` and set the `environment`-field to the cluster you want to deploy to.

 ```yaml
 - uses: nais/deploy/actions/spa-deploy/v2@master